Winston-Lin/dziganto.github.io/_posts/2018-1-19-Model-Tuning-with-Validation-and-Cross-Validation.md

 Comparing the output of *cross_val_score* to that of *KFold*, we can see that the general trend holds - an alpha of 10 results in the largest validation error.
 You may wonder why we get different values.
 The reason is that the data was split differently.
 We can control the splitting procedure with KFold but not cross_val_score.
 Therefore, there's no way I know of to perfectly sync the two procedures without an exhaustive search of splits or writing the algorithm from scratch ourselves.
 The important thing is that each gives us a viable method to calculate whatever we need, whether it be purely validation error or a combination of training and validation error.

+> Update: sklearn has a method called [cross_validate](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_validate.html) that will capture training and validation errors for you.
+It'll even spit out how long it took to train a model for each fold as well as the time it took to score the model on each validation set.

 ## Wrap Up

 Once you've tuned your hyperparameters, what do you do?
 Simply train a fresh model on all the data so you can extract as much information as possible.
 That way your model will have the best predictive power on future data.
 Mission complete!

 ## Summary

 We discussed the *Bias-Variance Tradeoff* where a high bias model is one that is underfit while a high variance model is one that is overfit.
 We also learned that we can split data into three groups for tuning purposes.
 Specifically, the three groups are train, validation, and test.
 Remember the test set is used only *one* time to check how well a model generalizes on data it's never seen.
 This three-group split works exceedingly well for large datasets but not for small to medium-sized datasets, though.
-In that case, use cross-validation.
+In that case, use cross-validation (CV).
 CV can help you tune your models and extract as much signal as possible from the small data sample.
 Remember, with CV you don't need a test set.
 By using a K-fold approach, you get the equivalent of K-test sets by which to check validation error.
 This helps you diagnose where you're at in the bias-variance regime.